Generic Name: Colistimethate sodium

 How is Colistimethate Supplied

-Colistimethate for injection is supplied in vials containing Colistimethate sodium (equivalent to 150 mg Colistin Base per vial) as a white to slightly yellow lyophilized cake and is available as one vial per carton.
+Colistimethate for Injection, USP is supplied in vials containing Colistimethate sodium (equivalent to 150 mg colistin base activity per vial) as a white to slightly yellow lyophilized cake, packaged individually.

 150 mg* per vial